AerialMantis/staging.aerialmantis.github.io/_posts/2017-03-17-template-keywords.md

 > error: expected primary-expression before 'float'

 Being faced with this error message it may not be clear what the problem is.
-The reason for this can actually be found in two-phase name lookup; the rule that every template is compiled in two phases, firstly for general syntax and again once any dependent names are known.
-Due to a grammar ambiguity in C\+\+; being that the `<` token can be parsed either as the opening template brace of a call to a member function template specialisation or as a less than operator on the right-hand side of a non-template.
-When the compiler parses code like this involving a dependant type, in this case `foo<T>` it cannot know which context it is and it assumes the latter.
-In order to instruct the compiler that this is, in fact, a call to a member function template specialisation it is necessary to add the `template` keyword immediately after the `.`:
+The reason for the error can actually be found in two-phase name lookup; the rule that every template is compiled in two phases, firstly for general syntax and again once any dependent names (names that depend on a template parameter) are known.
+More specifically, due to a grammar ambiguity in C\+\+; being that the `<` token in an expresion such as `f.bar<float>()` can be parsed either as the start of a template argument list of a call to a member function template specialisation or as a less than operator, the compiler is not able to differentiate until the type of `f` is known.

+This means that in a case such as this when `f` is a dependent type; `foo<T>`, the compiler does not yet know what type `f` is, so the `.` operator is unable to lookup `bar` and the compiler treats it purely syntactically as a field of `foo<T>` so the following `<` is therefore interpreted as a less than operator.
+In order to instruct the compiler that this is, in fact, a call to a member function template specialisation it is necessary to add the `template` keyword immediately after the `.` operator:

 ```cpp
 template <typename T>